apache/mesos/docs/executor-http-api.md

 * `MESOS_FRAMEWORK_ID`: `FrameworkID` of the scheduler needed as part of the `SUBSCRIBE` call.
 * `MESOS_EXECUTOR_ID`: `ExecutorID` of the executor needed as part of the `SUBSCRIBE` call.
-* `MESOS_DIRECTORY`: Path to the working directory for the executor.
+* `MESOS_DIRECTORY`: Path to the working directory for the executor on the host filesystem (deprecated).
+* `MESOS_SANDBOX`: Path to the mapped sandbox inside of the container (determined by the agent flag `sandbox_directory`) for either mesos container with image or docker container.
+For the case of command task without image specified, it is the path to the sandbox on the host filesystem, which is identical to `MESOS_DIRECTORY`. `MESOS_DIRECTORY` is always the sandbox on the host filesystem.
 * `MESOS_AGENT_ENDPOINT`: agent endpoint i.e. ip:port to be used by the executor to connect to the agent.
 * `MESOS_CHECKPOINT`: If set to true, denotes that framework has checkpointing enabled.
 * `MESOS_EXECUTOR_SHUTDOWN_GRACE_PERIOD`: Amount of time the agent would wait for an executor to shut down (e.g., 60secs, 3mins etc.) after sending a `SHUTDOWN` event.